 Abstract

-Methods: The study was conducted in the Zenica-Doboj Canton, and data were obtained from the time period between 2012 to 2022.
+Methods: The study was conducted in the Zenica-Doboj Canton, and data were obtained from the time period between 2012 and 2022.
 The study included a total sample of 1709 patients diagnosed with disc herniation who underwent surgical decompression.
-In total, 48 patients developed cauda equine syndrome (CES).
+In total, 48 patients developed CES.

 Downloads